 What do period cramps feel like?

-Period cramps can feel like an ache or tugging.
-They can also feel like a stabbing pain.
+Period cramps can feel like an ache – they can be sharp and stabbing or a consistent, dull pain.
 You’ll feel them lower in the abdomen than your stomach and the pain can reach your upper legs and lower back.

 You’re stomach may be upset, but period cramps will be lower in your abdomen than a stomach ache.